 37. Kawaii Squishies

 These are so popular with kids of all ages.
 Your students will love choosing one, or you can choose it for them along with a special note.
+Consider turning them into desk pets, too!
 Get a 45-pack on Amazon.

 38. Six-Color Pens